Create Transaction

 Optional reason for the transaction outcome (e.g. decline, failure, limit exceeded).
 Send any value from the transaction_reason_type enum.
 If omitted, the system uses

 WITHOUT_REASON.
-Not required β existing integrations remain valid.Full list: See Transaction Reason Enum for all 60+ allowed values.Time zone
+Not required β existing integrations remain valid.Full list: See Transaction Reason Enum for all 60+ allowed values.Time Zone

 Additional metadata for the transaction.
 Optional fields:Tags: